-Three impaired people whose online experience was improved by inclusive design
+Three impaired people whose online experience was improved by inclusive design and the use of alt tags

 Inclusive Design for a More Accessible World